Skip to main content

 Get a bird’s eye view from the top of Himakånå, Trolltunga’s little sister, or enjoy coastal culture up close in the idyllic seaside town of Skudeneshavn.

-Feel the ocean breeze on a visit to islands like Utsira and Røvær, or experience the power of the waves by surfing …
+Feel the ocean breeze on a visit to islands like Utsira and Røvær, experience the power of the waves by surfing, …

 … or witness the power of cascading water at the mighty Langfoss waterfall in Åkrafjorden.

-CNN names this 612-metre-high waterfall one of the ten most beautiful in the world.
+CNN has named this 612-metre-high waterfall one of the ten most beautiful in the world.

 After a long day of sightseeing, what better way to unwind than with a fireplace and this view?

 In the Haugesund region, you will also find chalk-white beaches that look like they belong much further south in the world.
-They are a favourite spot for swimming, surfing, and kiting.
+They are favoured spots for swimming, surfing, and kiting.

 Both Åkrasanden and Sandvesanden beaches have been awarded Blue Flag environmental certification.